 - The application deadline for most courses: 1st of May

-- In some universities, the application deadline is: 1st of February or the 1st of March
+- At some universities, the application deadline is: 1st of February or the 1st of March

 - For the Numerous Fixus and DUO platform, the deadline is typically 15th of January

-The general recommendation is that you apply by mid-April at the latest so that you will have enough time to arrange your visa (if you need one) and housing before you start your studies.
+The general recommendation is that you apply by mid-April at the latest so that you will have enough time to arrange your visa (if you need one) and housing before starting your studies.

 Studying in the Netherlands means a few extra steps after the application process:

 - Settle your health insurance.
-If you are coming from an EU country than the health insurance in your country may also work in the Netherlands.
+If you are coming from an EU/EEA country, the health insurance in your country will also work in the Netherlands.
 But you will need to get a European Health Insurance Card (EHIC) to make use of this.
-If health insurance not valid, you will have to pay 80 – 160 EUR per month to cover this.
+If health insurance is not valid, you will have to pay 80 – 160 EUR per month to cover this.

 After arriving in the Netherlands: